We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 Claim 2: “Wearing a mask protects other people, and it can not harm you”.

-These scenarios include, but are not limited to:
+As touched on above, these scenarios include, but are not limited to:

 i) If you do not wash your hands thoroughly before putting it on